MostafaAbbas-git/Image-Processing-API/README.md

    ```

 4. Run tests\
     _PS:_ Running this scipt will build the project first, and then it will run jasmine test script.
    ```sh
    npm run test
    ```
+   **PS**: If you encounter an error when running for the first time, make sure that 'thumb' directory under 'assets' directory is not empty.
+It's a simple trick, yet very effective.
+Just put any image inside of it.

+---

 ## Endpoints